clothesline0909/image-cataloguer/README.md

 ## Installation

 To run this project you must have Ruby installed (tested version 2.3.0).
+To install this version using RVM use:

+    $ rvm install 2.3.0

+If already installed, you can switch versions using:

+    $ rvm use 2.3.0

+Clone the repository:

     $ git clone https://github.com/clarkbab/image-cataloguer.git
     $ cd image-cataloguer